allusive-dev/compfy/README.md

 #### No Changes have been made to this package from pijulius's picom as of yet.

-For context: For unknown reason `picom-pijulius-git` was taken off the AUR.
+Context: For unknown reason `picom-pijulius-git` was taken off the AUR.
 This repository is here to keep this package up-to-date and on the AUR.

 ## Installation